ws1227/YJSafeKVO/README.md

 }];
 ```

-It also supports `-cutOff:` for cutting off the relationship between subscriber's key path and target's key path after using `-bound:` or `-piped:`.
+`Subscribing` pattern also supports `-cutOff:` for cutting off the relationship between subscriber's key path and target's key path after using `-bound:` or `-piped:`.

 <br>